yk92/it490_site/README.md

 # NFL Arrests App

-This project is our IT490 (Systems Integration) Site.
+This project is my IT490 (Systems Integration) Site.
 It shows NFL Arrest data for every active/inactive player in the league.

 ## Getting Started